Complete cotorsion pairs in exact categories: The generalized small object argument

-\begin{definition} \ $($\cite[Definition 2.1.9]{Hovey99}$)$ \ Let $I$ be a set of morphisms in a category $\C$.
+\begin{definition} $($\cite[Definition 2.1.9]{Hovey99}$)$ Let $I$ be a class of morphisms in a category $\C$.
 Assume that the transfinite compositions of pushouts of morphisms in $I$ exist.
-A {\it relative $I\mbox{-}cell$ complex} is a transfinite composition of pushouts of morphisms in $I$.
-That is, if $f:A\to B$ is a relative $I$-cell complex, then there is an ordinal $\lambda$ and a $\lambda$-sequence $X:\lambda\to \C$ such that $f$ is the transfinite composition of $X$ and such that, for each $\alpha$ such that $\alpha+1<\lambda$, there is a pushout as follows,
+A {\it relative $I\mbox{-}cell$ complex} is a transfinite composition of pushouts of morphisms in $I$. \end{definition}